The CIA's Secret Quest For Mind Control: Torture, LSD And A 'Poisoner In Chief'

 Kinzer notes that the top-secret nature of Gottlieb's work makes it impossible to measure the human cost of his experiments.
 "We don't know how many people died, but a number did, and many lives were permanently destroyed," he says.

 Ultimately, Gottlieb concluded that mind control was not possible.
-After MK-ULTRA shut down, he went on to lead a CIA program that created poisons and hi-tech gadgets for spies to use.
+After MK-ULTRA shut down, he went on to lead a CIA program that created poisons and high-tech gadgets for spies to use.

-Kinzer writes about Gottlieb and MK-ULTRA in the new book, Poisoner in Chief.
+Kinzer writes about Gottlieb and MK-ULTRA in his new book, Poisoner in Chief.

 Interview highlights